 What if My Child Uses a Stroller as Their Wheelchair?

 There are places you cannot take strollers, but you can definitely take wheelchairs in the parks.
 So, what happens when your child with disabilities uses a stroller as a wheelchair?
-There is a special tag that can be placed on the stroller to indicate to cast members that that stroller is actually a wheelchair and can be allowed in restaurants and in lines for attractions or shows when other strollers have to be parked outside.
+There is a special tag that you can place on the stroller to indicate to cast members that that stroller is actually a wheelchair and can be allowed in restaurants and in lines for attractions or shows when other strollers have to be parked outside.
+You can get your stroller tagged at any of the guest relations umbrellas in the parks.
+The tag color changes every two months.

 Tips for Using a Wheelchair at Disneyland